gsousa7/learning-terraform/mtc-terraform/section2.md

 ```
 export TF_VAR_good_var=123
 ```
-The prefix `TF_VAR` is mandatory followed by the name of the actual variable
+The prefix `TF_VAR` is mandatory followed by the name of the actual variable when using it has a environment variable

 Examples of variable declaration by using the external port, internal port of the container and container count has a variable
 ```